peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

 <b>Parameters:</b>

  * <i>diag</i>: A number to use as diagnostic information associated with this object.
-The sign will be ignored.
 If none is needed, should be zero.

 <b>Returns:</b>